xgouchet/Talks/PITCHME.md

 ## Conclusion

- - Remember, test can have bugs too <!-- .element: class="fragment" -->
+ - Remember, tests can have bugs and code smells too <!-- .element: class="fragment" -->
  - Try to think of what could go wrong <!-- .element: class="fragment" -->
  - Look for the edge cases <!-- .element: class="fragment" -->